deonjr04/Python-Implementation-of-Linear-Regression-Line/README.md

 # Python-Implementation-of-Linear-Regression-Line

 According to Body Mass Index (BMI) The average weights of healthy body for the corresponding heights was given in the following table.
 The aim was to find a linear regression line for the relationship between height and weight, and correlation coefficient for the relationship.
 So I create two list h and w for the data that was given.
 I then found a python function to find the line of best fit.
 I will find m and b such that where m is slope and b is y-intercept of the line in  y = mx + b.
+I will the draw a scatter plot of data and line of best fit in the same figure.
+To use the function that I'd created to find the correlation coefficient.
+Then I found the accuracy of my model according to the correlation coefficient and found the average weight when the height is 70 inches in my model.
+Compare the result with the actual weight given in the data.